Banded Dumbbell Bench Press (How-To & Benefits)

 Quick Summary

-• For the banded dumbbell bench press, you need to loop a band under the bench and attach each end to the handle of a dumbbell.
+• To perform banded dumbbell bench presses, loop a resistance band under the bench and attach each end to a dumbbell, then execute the bench press with the added resistance of the band.

 How To Do Banded Dumbbell Bench Press